rust-lang/rust/text/0000-unnamed-fields.md

 an interface, whether manually or using a binding generator, the binding must invent an artificial field name that does not appear in the original interface.

 This RFC proposes a minimal mechanism to support such interfaces in Rust.
+This feature exists primarily to support ergonomic FFI interfaces that match the layout of data structures for the native platform; this RFC intentionally limits itself to the `repr(C)` structure representation, and does not provide support for using this feature in Rust data structures using `repr(Rust)`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation